jkehelwala/jekyll-theme-ghostiee/README.md

 ```yaml
 title: <Your index page title>
 default_background: true
 ```

-When you run `jekyll serve`, it will provide an error mentioning 404.html page is duplicated.
-Please delete the default generated 404.html page so theme's 404 styling from `assets/pages/404.html` would take effect.
+If you have default 404 file elsewhere, it will conflict with the theme's 404 page at  `assets/pages/404.html`.

 This theme does not provide any specific "about" file.

+The sections in the home page can be enabled or disabled using `_data/home.yml` file.

-The default generated file could be deleted/edited as desired.
-For page styling, refer to `assets/pages/credits.html` page.
+For custom default page styling, refer to `assets/pages/credits.html` page.

-To enable the "/posts/" page, please create "posts/index.html" file, and add the content in the theme's posts/index.html file.
+To enable the "/posts/" page and pagination for the blog, please replicate the theme's `posts/index.html` file in the same location.
 Afterwards, add below variables to your `_config.yml`

 ```yaml
 paginate:           12
 paginate_path:      "/posts/page:num/"
 ```

-Site posts have to have a certain format for this theme to be able to process them.
-Specifically, refer to the `_includes/item_grid.html` file to find out what variables require to be defined.
+Site posts have to have a certain frontmatter for this theme to be able to process them.
+Specifically, refer to a sample post in the theme or `_includes/item_grid.html` file to find out what variables require to be defined.
 Index page only shows 6 posts that belog to "featured" category.

-For collections, collection names should be defined in each post under `categories :`, and `collections/<category_page_name>.md` must be created by the user with the `cat_filter: ` yaml matter defining which category to display.
+For collections, collection names should be defined in each post under `categories :`, and `collections/<category_page_name>.md` must be created by the user with the `cat_filter: ` frontmatter defining which category to display.

 Please refer to `_layout` and `_includes` folders for more details.

-## Usage

 Please copy/adjust content in `collections` and `assets/pages` folders to suit your needs.

 It is most important to refer to the `_data` folder from the theme's files, and overwrite the data as needed.

+Pay attention to `site.email` and `site.author` variables, as they must be overwritten with "" values or the theme values would be shown in your site.

 ## Contributing